-The next Amateur Radio Exam session for our examiner group will be September 24, 2016 at 9:00 in the Haeg Conference Room in Civic Plaza.
-Exams will not be conducted during July or August.
-Enjoy your summer!
+The next Amateur Radio Exam session for our examiner group will be October 22, 2016 at 9:00 am in the Haeg Conference Room in Civic Plaza.
+Exams will not be conducted during November or December.
+Enjoy time with your friends and family!

 Greetings Upgrading and Future Amateur Radio Operators.

 Test for a new amateur radio license or an upgrade with our experienced and friendly ARRL certified examiners.
 The volunteer examiner (VE) team is sponsored by the City of Bloomington through the Bloomington Communications Group which operates under the Police and Fire Department’s Office of Emergency Management.
 Our examination team includes the following Amateur Radio Extra Class volunteers:

 - Dan Royer – KE0OR (Lead Examiner),